 The latest issue of this quarterly newsletter focuses on violent extremism and community resilience in terms of living together peacefully.
 The newsletter features a Q&A with RAND's Rajeev Ramchand.

 RAND created the Gulf States Policy Institute in 2005 to support hurricane recovery and long-term economic development in Louisiana, Mississippi, and Alabama.
 Today, RAND Gulf States provides objective analysis to federal, state, and local leaders in support of evidence-based policymaking and the well-being of individuals throughout the Gulf States region.
-With offices in New Orleans, Louisiana and Jackson, Mississippi, RAND Gulf States is dedicated to answering the region's toughest questions related to a wide range of issues that include coastal protection and restoration, health care, and workforce development.
+RAND Gulf States is dedicated to answering the region's toughest questions related to a wide range of issues that include coastal protection and restoration, health care, and workforce development.

 Established in 2005 after Hurricane Katrina, the RAND Gulf States Policy Institute tackles tough questions in the topic areas relevant to the region's long-term economic development and the well-being of its residents.
 For example: How to protect the coasts from future storms?
 How to provide housing and health care for a population in need?
 How to educate tomorrow's workforce?
 And how to ensure energy and transportation for a growing economy?Read more